android/compose-samples/README.md

 project from Android Studio following the steps [here](https://developer.android.com/jetpack/compose/setup#sample).

-The branch `compose-latest` is targetting the latest alpha versions of Compose.
+The branch `compose-latest` is targeting the latest alpha versions of Compose.

 🧬 Samples
 ------------